Hobsonville: Notable places

 Limeburners Bay is an important cultural heritage site where much of Hobsonville's pottery was made.
 Clark, Carder, and Holland all had pottery works at Limeburners Bay.
 Most of the pottery works archaeological remains were damaged or destroyed from the 1960s to 1990s.
 The site is regarded as one of the most important industrial archaeological sites in New Zealand by the New Zealand Historic Places Trust.
 Limeburners Bay Historic Reserve is a small part of the foreshore of Limeburners Bay that has been preserved as a Council reserve.
 The bay houses the wreck of the barge Tongoriro.

 Clarks Lane is a small lane in Hobsonville that is classified as historic heritage area by Auckland Council.
 The area originally contained 11 buildings to house workers for the pottery works but today only five cottages and one villa remain.
 The site also contains the former Brigham Creek Church which was relocated to the site due to it being within the path of the SH18 upgrade.
 The cottages date between 1902 and 1928.
+Two out buildings were constructed with the hollow ceramic blocks but were demolished in the 2000s.
 As the Upper Harbour Motorway goes between Clarks Lane and the rest of Hobsonville a pedestrian footbridge was constructed over the motorway.
 The bridge features artwork inspired by the pottery industry in Hobsonville.

-The Three Unit House, also known as the Boarding and Engineer's House is a historic building located on Clarks Road that was built with the same hollow ceramic blocks as Clark House.
+The Three Unit House, also known as the Boarding and Engineer's House, is a historic building located on Clarks Road that was built with the same hollow ceramic blocks as Clark House.
 The house was used to house workers for Clark's pottery works.

-Clark Cottage was built for Thomas Edwin Clark.
-Also constructed with hollow ceramic blocks it underwent a 9-month renovation.
+Clark Cottage was built for Thomas Edwin Clark and constructed with the unique hollow ceramic blocks.

 The GRP building was used by the Air Force to repair engines and other parts.

 The seaplane slipway was constructed 1928–1930.
 It was a slipway for sea planes.

 The Sunderland Hanger was built for Tasman Empire Airways Limited who launched sea planes from Hobsonville.

 Sunderland Avenue is where junior officers and their families were housed.
 The homes were built c.1937 in the English Domestic Revival style.

 Mill House was built for Doug Mill who operated an aerial surveying business out of Hobsonville.

 The Headquarters building is an art deco building with an associated parade ground.

 The No 4 Hangar was used to house wasp helicopters.
 It is now used for ship building.

 The married officer houses are 4 houses on Marlborough Crescent.
 Built between 1925 and 1936 one house was built in the bungalow style and the other three were built in the English Cottage style.

 Rozer's House was built by Alex Sinton for the local policeman.
 The villa later became a restaurant and in 2020 was moved to a property near Hungry Creek in Puhoi when the site was developed for a supermarket.

+An Angophora costata tree on Williams Road is scheduled under the Auckland Unitary Plan.
+The tree is popularly believed to have been planted by William Hobson.